natemac/ParrotOrganizer/README.md

 5. **Subscription badge** means game requires TeknoParrot Patreon
 6. **Refresh button** updates the game list if you install games while app is running
 7. **Exit button** cleanly shuts down server and closes app
+8. **Game counts** next to filters help you see available games at a glance
+9. **Dynamic clear button** appears only when you have active filters
+10. **Access from other devices** - use your IP address on local network or Tailscale

 ---